SashaCroatia/GaussianProcessRegression/README.md

-# Tutorials on Gaussian Process Regression
+# Studies on Bayesian Gaussian Process Regression

-This repository is a series of notebooks I made on the study of gaussian process regression (GPR).
+This repository is a series of notebooks I made on my study of Bayesian approaches to gaussian process regression (GPR).
 It's intended for educational purposes.

 ## Usage